banca-aidexa/dev-cafe/2-unit-tests/README.md

 > Code without unit tests is Legacy Code.

+## What should i test?

+The good thing about unit tests is that you can write them for all your production code classes, regardless of their functionality or which layer in your internal structure they belong to.
+You can unit tests controllers just like you can unit test repositories, domain classes or file readers.

+A unit test  should at least test the _public interface_ of the unit under test.
+Private methods/functions which are used in the public interface should be already covered by testing the public methods.

+I often hear opponents of unit testing (or TDD ) arguing that writing unit tests becomes pointless work where you have to test all your methods in order to come up with a high test coverage.
+They often cite scenarios where an overly eager team lead forced them to write unit tests for getters and setters and all other sorts of trivial code in order to come up with 100% test coverage.

+There's so much wrong with that.

+Yes, you should test the public interface.
+More importantly, however, you don't test trivial code.
+Don't worry, [Kent Beck said it's ok.](https://stackoverflow.com/questions/153234/how-deep-are-your-unit-tests/) You won't gain anything from testing simple getters or setters or other trivial implementations (e.g. without any conditional logic).
+Save the time, that's one more meeting you can attend, hooray!

 ## How you should write your Unit Tests

 In order to test a single Unit you should _mock or stub_ the other collaborators of the Unit.
 A collaborator is another class, method, function used in that particular Unit.